SniperFox22/swg-prepare/README.md

 Now restart, and on restart log back into the "swg" user and open a terminal window

-(THESE ARE THE STEPS YOU USE TO START YOUR SERVER AFTER STARTING THE SYSTEM EACH TIME)
+NOTE: THE STEPS BELOW ARE WHAT YOU USE TO START YOUR SERVER AFTER STARTING THE PC EACH TIME

 Switch to the oracle user